SunzidHassan/25_semanticOSL_code/README.md

 ### 2. Configuration ⚙️
 All configurable parameters are located in `config.yaml`.

-Before running `llmosl`, make sure to set up your OpenAI API keys.
+Before running the algorithm, make sure to set up your OpenAI API keys.
 Please note that using the OpenAI API will incur costs ($$$).

 Configure as below in `config.yaml`:
 ```yaml